8gears/n8n-helm-chart/README.md

 > Version 1.0.0 of this Chart includes breaking changes and is not backwards compatible with previous versions.
 > Please review the migration guide below before upgrading.

-> [!IMPORTANT]
-> Using StatefulSet with multiple main replicas requires n8n Enterprise license.
-> Without Enterprise license, use Deployment with a single main replica.

 # n8n Helm Chart for Kubernetes

 [n8n](https://github.com/n8n-io/n8n) is an extendable workflow automation tool.